 In the Bay Area, her posts have included Director of Orchestras at Stanford University; Music Director of the Nova Vista Symphony, Palo Alto Philharmonic, Berkeley Youth and Community Women’s Orchestras; Conductor of the Acalanes Chamber Orchestra; and Assistant Conductor of the Pacific Mozart Ensemble.
 She has guest conducted the Women’s Philharmonic, the Camellia Symphony, the Palo Alto Chamber Orchestra, the Marin Chamber Orchestra, and the San Francisco Concerto Orchestra.

-Crescendo Orchestra Music Director, Anne Lerner-Wright, studied conducting at Northwestern University, where she completed her Bachelor of Arts in Music as a cello performance major.
-Before Northwestern, Anne studied Spanish Literature at Bryn Mawr College and in Madrid.
+Overture & Crescendo conductor Anne Lerner-Wright studied at Northwestern University, where she completed her Bachelor of Arts in Music as a cello performance major.
+Before Northwestern, Anne studied Spanish Literatrure at Bryn Mawr College and in Madrid.
 She has been performing as a cellist in the Bay Area since 1989, when she moved from her native Chicago to study with Irene Sharp at the San Francisco Conservatory, where she earned a Master of Music in Cello Performance.
-Anne has performed with many Bay Area orchestras and is a sought-after chamber musician and performer of contemporary music.
+Anne has performed with many Bay Area orchestras and is a frequent performer of chamber music.
+She is currently the cellist with Ensemble For These Times, a new music trio based in Berkeley, Their album, “The Hungarians: from Rosza to Justus” on the Centaur label was awarded a Gold Medal by the Global Music Awards in 2018.
 An equally important part of Anne’s musical life is music education.
-Having just finished an eleven year tenure as a music teacher at San Rafael High, Anne is focusing her teaching energy on conducting Crescendo Orchestra, teaching private cello lessons and working with Enriching Lives Through Music, an El Sistema-inspired program that serves San Rafael’s Canal community.
-She is also on the faculty of the Marin Community Music School as a cello teacher and chamber music coach.
-Besides performing as a conductor and cellist, Anne also has a passion for singing and participated in the Bay Area Summer Opera Theater Institute where she performed the role of the Sorceress in Purcell’s Dido and Aeneas.
+In addition to her work with the Marin Symphony Youth Programs, she is currently on the faculty of Dominican University, and has a large private cello studio in San Rafael.

 Andrei Gorchov, Assistant Conductor and Youth Programs Administrator